 A few months later, he took me to the place where we went as a part of our first date… to the bar at the historic Driskill Hotel in Austin!
 We were supposed to meet up with his sister, who said that she was running late, so we sat on the couch in the bar and just talked.
 It was such a relaxing moment.
 So you can imagine how surprised I was when he looked at me and said “was this the one you wanted?” and just flashed me the ring… It didn’t hit me that he was actually proposing to me at that point.
 I reached for the ring to see it, and he pulled back saying that he needed to do it the right way.
 He pulled out the ring box and began moving towards the floor and then it hit me–It was actually happening!
 I IMMEDIATELY began to cry as he got on one knee!!!
 The whole bar (which was filled with all kinds of funky, hipster, South By South West go-ers) started cheering and clapping for us [I’m fairly certain it was also being filmed by strangers, so if you happened to be there and film it, I’d love that footage]!!
 After about five minutes of crying, hugging and “oh-my-gosh”-ing, I said yes to forever with him!
 I had no idea that any of this was planned, of course, which is why I was wearing a sequined top and jeans!!
 [I thought I was going to a comedy show for SXSW and we were meeting friends at the bar for drinks beforehand!]

-Quick proposal tip for guys… tell her you’re going somewhere that requires her not to wear this awful outfit.
-I understand that I need to take responsibility for my own actions, but I was told I was going to a comedy show… outside… in Austin… in March.
+Quick proposal tip for guys… tell her you’re going somewhere that requires her not to wear an outfit like this… I understand that I need to take responsibility for my own actions, but I was told I was going to a comedy show… outside… in Austin… in March.
 At least my mom made me take my hair out of a ponytail before I left… Thanks, Mom.
 You’re the real MVP, too.

 After the proposal, we went to The Austin Club for dinner with our parents to celebrate.
 We talked about how we were eating at the place where my parents had celebrated their wedding reception, and after we put in an order for dessert, my mom suggested that we walk upstairs to the ballroom to look at it as a reception venue for us!
 When I opened the door to the ballroom, all of our friends and family were there to celebrate with us!!
 It was a perfectly magical night and one that I will remember forever!
 I’ll end this story with photos from the engagement night.
-Once again… The embarrassment is fabulous.
-WHAT WAS I WEARING?!
-He threw me a beautiful party and I’m in a sequined top with skinny jeans?
-LORD, have mercy.
 My outfit might be icky, but my puffy eyes and face tell it all… I was blown away to be able to say yes to forever with the love of my life… and to share that moment with our friends and family!

 Our love story continues… if you’re that invested in it [I honestly can’t believe you made it this far into this post alone] you can read about each year of our marriage and see my favorite traditional anniversary gifts by year here: